 Some deep pour epoxy resins can take hours to days to cure.
-They generate heat slower and are less likely to give you problems.
+They generate heat more slowly and are less likely to give you problems.

 Find something that you can use to absorb some of the resin heat.

-Confused about why is my resin hot and other things when it comes to creating with resin?
+Confused about why my resin is hot and other things when it comes to creating with epoxy?

 I get it because I’ve been there too.
-It’s why I wrote the book Resin Fundamentals.
-I’ve taken my fifteen years of resin experience and turned it into an easy-to-read PDF ebook.
+It’s why I wrote the ebook Resin Fundamentals.
+I’ve taken my seventeen years of resin experience and turned it into an easy-to-read PDF book.
 It shares the important factors you need to know to make something amazing with resin.
-Buy a copy now and it arrives in your email inbox in minutes.
+Buy a copy now, and it arrives in your email inbox in minutes.